Legal Deposition Check Interpreter Services

 In another case, 9th St. Estates v.
 Rohatcka, 610 N.Y.S.2d 430 (1994), the respondent sought a court order permitting her to have a person who spoke both Ukrainian and English present at her deposition in order to verify the accuracy of the interpretation.
 Previously, the respondent was deposed by petitioner’s counsel, who hired a Ukrainian interpreter to translate the questions and answers.
 The petitioner also brought her friend, who spoke both English and Ukrainian, to the deposition.
 During the course of the deposition, the respondent’s friend alerted the petitioner’s attorney to the fact that the interpreter was not interpreting significant words correctly.
 The petitioner’s counsel then insisted that the respondent’s friend leave the deposition, and the respondent’s attorney demanded that she stay.
 As a result of the conflict, the deposition was terminated.
 After a hearing on the matter, the court allowed the respondent to have a person present to assist in assuring that the questions and answers were being properly interpreted.
 The court held that for a deponent who does not speak English well or at all, “the right to have an interpreter who interprets correctly at a trial or pretrial deposition is a matter of fundamental fairness.”

 As demonstrated above, although the use of check interpreters is not without problems, it can be extremely beneficial.
-First, having a certified interpreter hired by one of the parties present to ensure that the questions and answers are being interpreted correctly and fairly by the chief interpreter can help put the non-English speaking deponent more at ease.
+First, having a certified interpreter hired by one of the parties present to ensure that the questions and answers are being interpreted correctly and fairly by the chief interpreter can help put the non-English speaking deponent more at ease during an on-site interpreted deposition, or a remote interpreted video deposition.
 Second, using a “check” interpreter can keep the primary interpreter on his or her toes and will allow counsel for the opposing party to be alerted to the existence of translation problems as soon as they arise so that they may be addressed by the parties and the court in a timely fashion.